How 11 Iconic Stores Got Their Names

 Just like IKEA, this popular clothing retailer got its start in Sweden.
 In 1947, 30-year-old Erling Persson launched a women’s clothing retailer called Hennes, the Swedish word for “hers,” in Västerås, Sweden.
 The company grew in popularity throughout Scandinavia, and in 1968, Persson acquired another, very different company called Mauritz Widforss.
 Mauritz was a hunting and fishing retailer, but Persson decided to have the merged companies stick to clothing, though he did expand his offerings to men’s and children’s clothing as well.
 He changed its name to Hennes & Mauritz, and H&M as we know it today was born.
 (That abbreviation, though, wouldn’t replace Hennes & Mauritz as the official name of the company until 1974.)
 Of course, no one could guess what H&M stands for without knowing the backstory—just like these 30 common acronyms you hear all the time.

 In 1958, a small chain of convenience stores called Pronto Markets was born in the Greater Los Angeles area.
 Its founder, Joe Coulombe, quickly realized that the chain was too similar to the ultra-successful 7-Eleven and couldn’t realistically compete with it.
 Inspired by the Polynesian-themed restaurant Trader Vic’s, he re-launched the chain, but this time with his own name on it.
 He followed Trader Vic’s lead and dressed his employees in Hawaiian garb.
 Coulombe also realized that selling unique foods that were all but impossible to find at other grocery stores at the time, such as granola and wine, would help business boom.
-But Trader Joe’s is far from the only famous company that originally had a totally different (and hilarious) name.

 This discount grocer originated in Germany as the enterprise of two brothers, Karl and Theo Albrecht.
 They took the first syllable of their surname and paired it with the first syllable of “discount” to create Aldi.
 In 1960, the brothers would have a falling-out over whether the store should sell cigarettes.
 When they were unable to resolve this difference of opinion, Aldi split into two separate entities, Aldi Nord and Aldi Sud, meaning “north” and “south.”
 Aldi Sud is the version American shoppers are familiar with, but Aldi Nord is also going strong around the world.